gambitproject/gambit/doc/pyapi.rst

       Copies the subtree rooted at this node to ``node``.

-      :raises gambit.MismatchError: if both objects aren't in the same game.
+      :raises pygambit.MismatchError: if both objects aren't in the same game.

    .. py:method:: move_tree(node)

       Move the subtree rooted at this node to ``node``.

-      :raises gambit.MismatchError: if both objects aren't in the same game.
+      :raises pygambit.MismatchError: if both objects aren't in the same game.

 .. py:class:: Outcomes